jimdis/jimdis.github.io/index.md

 image-class: "wide-image"
 ---

-Hello!
+Welcome!

-This site was created for the course ["Client-based web programming"](https://coursepress.lnu.se/kurs/klientbaserad-webbprogrammering/) at Linnaeus university.
+This site was originally created for the course ["Client-based web programming"](https://coursepress.lnu.se/kurs/klientbaserad-webbprogrammering/) at Linnaeus university.
 It contains a [little introduction](/about/) to myself, some [blog posts](/blog/) about creating the site and a page with some of my [music](/music/).
+But I also try to maintain the site as a portfolio site with [my projects](/portfolio).

 The site was created locally using [Jekyll](https://jekyllrb.com), a nice static site generator that I'm just starting to get the hang of, and then published to [Github Pages](https://pages.github.com).
 All the posts on this site were written in [Markdown](https://daringfireball.net/projects/markdown/), which I really enjoyed learning and using.

-Anyhow, enjoy!
+Enjoy!